nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Users can use arguments to specify which fields to include in their download

 #### Implementation
+Given below is an example usage scenario and how the Mailing List mechanism behaves at each step.

 Step 1.
-The user filters the contacts using other commands, eg. `find`
+The user filters the contacts using other commands, eg. `find`.

 Step 2.
 The user provides a series of prefixes to `mailingList` to pick the fields.
 If no arguments are provided, default selectors are used.